CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

     / # task _run-elan

-4.2 When this task has completed, you should see a 'Done' message.
+4.2 When this task has completed, you should see a 'Build task completed without errors' message.
 At this point, Kaldi has been set up with files in the right places for it to begin learning.
 Ready to run the train-test task to build the ASR models.

     / # task _train-test